som-sinha/pdd/README.md

 2. Using python3 from your terminal run pdd.py from its directory.

    `python3 /PATH/TO/pdd.py`
+3. You only need to do this once!

 ### Usage:
 **Note: if using zsh, put this into your .zshrc**